gcsescience.com 6 gcsescience.com

 good insulator).

-jumping between the clothing and your hair through the air.
+through the air between the clothing and your hair.

 The charge then jumps the small air

-as you go to close the car door.
-This
+car as you go to close the car door.

-then charge is transferred as you walk around.
+synthetic materials, then charge is transferred as you walk

 the small air gap between your